 The Capital One Venture X Rewards Credit Card

-But the benefits don’t stop there, either.
-You’ll also get complimentary Capital One Lounge and Priority Pass Lounge access for you and up to two guests traveling with you.
-That includes the incredible new Capital One Lounge in Dallas-Fort Worth (DFW), two more on the way in 2023, and even access to Priority Pass airport restaurants!
+But the benefits don't stop there, either.
+You'll also get complimentary access to Capital One Lounges and Priority Pass Lounges for you and up to two guests traveling with you.
+That includes the recently opened Capital One Lounge at Washington-D.C.-Dulles (IAD) and Denver (DEN).

 You’ll also get a $100 credit to cover the cost of a TSA PreCheck or Global Entry membership, incredible travel insurance protection, and more.